 Carbon monoxide and smoke detector alarms are two of the most important safety features that you can have in a home.
-However, the majority of people don’t think twice about them, unless the batteries need to be changed because they start beeping.
+Unfortunately, most people don’t think twice about them unless the batteries need to be changed because they start beeping.

 This is unfortunate.

 Here are a few things that smoke and carbon monoxide detectors do that are often overlooked.